rtdevx/rtdevx.github.io/content/posts/productivity/250819-zettelkasten/index.md

 > Niklas Luhmann

 <font color=#10b981>Highly productive people deflect resistance</font> like judo champions.
 Having a flexible workflow allows doing this.
 This is known as "_effortless productivity_".
+## Content Consumption

+- Intentionality for content consumption
+- 80% of content consumed scheduled and aligned with goals
+	- articles reading, YouTube videos watching are all scheduled beforehand with a clear purpose
+	- each act of content consumption should align with one of the goals set
+- 20% of content consumption used for relaxing
+### Intentionality

+- Consume the content with an intention of writing
+	- increased focus
+	- allows adapting more observant and analytical perspective
+- Being intentional about content consumption will limit the content consumption
 ## <font color=#10b981>Obsidian</font> - markdown-based, multi-platform note taking app

 **Obsidian** is a note-taking app that lets you link notes together.
 Learn how to download, create, and organize your notes with Obsidian in this comprehensive guide.